 By following these principles the University intends to avoid unfair discrimination and reward fairly the skills, experience and potential of all staff employed by the University of Leeds.
 This in turn is intended to increase efficiency and enhance the University's reputation and image as a first class university.

 Equality and Diversity Annual Reports

-If you would like more information about anything contained within the reports, or if you require the information in alternative formats (for example, braille, large print or audio), please contact the Equality Policy Unit firstname.lastname@example.org.
+If you would like more information about anything contained within the reports, or if you require the information in alternative formats, please contact the Equality & Inclusion Unit firstname.lastname@example.org.